sg3des/rattle/README.md

 ## TODO:

-	* need tests for frontend
+* need tests for frontend;
 * and many more other - this is yet a concept!